Tunelyzer

 Tunelyzer math channel editor showing a Horsepower formula built from RPM and Torque

-Build your own channels
+Math Channels Build your own numbers

 Horsepower, Slip, AFR Error — any number you can write a formula for.